eventEmitter/ee-net/README.md

 #### constructor

-the constructor of the connection class takes the options described at [tls.connect](http://nodejs.org/docs/latest/api/tls.html#tls_tls_connect_port_host_options_callback) for tls enabled connections and the parameters port and host for non tls connections.
+The constructor of the connection class takes the options described at [tls.connect](http://nodejs.org/docs/latest/api/tls.html#tls_tls_connect_port_host_options_callback) for tls enabled connections and the options «port» and «host» for non tls enabled connections.

 	var connection = new net.Connection( { host: 10.0.1.2, port: 9999 } );

 #### «message» event

-the message event is called when a message was received and decoeded successfully
+The message event is called when a message was received and decoeded successfully

 	connection.on( "message", function( message ){
 		log( message );